divye13/windows_keylogger/README.md

 This tool must only be used on systems you own or have permission to test.
 Unauthorized usage may be illegal and unethical.

 📁 Features
->Logs all keystrokes using pynput \n
+>Logs all keystrokes using pynput

 >Saves logs to a hidden file in AppData
 >Realistic simulation of keylogging behavior
 >Includes error handling and file hiding